About the Project

 history with a minor in Teaching English to Speakers of Other Languages.
 She is from Aurora,

 Colorado and she is very interested in learning and researching the pioneers and early Church

 history.
 She is currently researching cemeteries and settlements for the Winter Quarters

 We would like to extend a special thanks to the Historical Pioneer Research Group, based in Omaha, Nebraska, for their generous travel and research assistance.
-(See Links page for access to their Pioneer Research Group website.)

 We would also like to thank Myrtle Stevens Hyde, whose book, Kanesville Advertisements (Ogden, Utah: Published by the Author, 1997), and manuscript, "Kanesville Conditions," have provided valuable information about the Winter Quarters communities.